 Disclaimer: All legal-sounding comments should be checked with your attorney.
 I am not an attorney, and, even if I were, I am not your attorney.
 Further, rules sometimes vary by state.

-Have a question for Leonard?
-Ask or leave a comment below!
+Have a question for Leonard or want to leave a comment?